-My research interests examine how school and clinical mental health counselors work with persons adopted transracially and clinical supervision practices with counselors of Color.
+My research interests examine how school and clinical mental health counselors work with persons adopted transracially and clinical supervision practices with BIPOC counselors.
 In addition, I have several peer-reviewed publications related to my research agenda.
 I am 2014 National Board of Certified Counselors Minority Fellowship Program (MFP) Fellow and served on the Minority Fellowship Program Advisory Council.
 In 2019 I was awarded the Excellence in Counselor Education and Supervision, Bridging the Gap Award from the National Board of Certified Counselors Foundation.
 In 2021 I received the Outstanding Leadership Award from the International Association of Marriage and Family Counselors.

 Transracial Adoption Practices

 Clinical Mental Health and School Counselor Practices, Experiences of Colombian Adopted persons

 BIPOC Counselor Training

 Clinical training and supervision practices with BIPOC counselors

 2011 - 2015